Can I Remove Black Mold Myself?

 - Eye protection

 The gloves, mask, and eye protection is critical for two reasons.
 First, you should never inhale mold.
-It can lead to respiratory infections, or worse.
+It can lead to respiratory infections or worse.

 Second, you’ll need to use pretty strong chemicals to put a dent in the infestation.
-Breathing fumes from that won’t do you any good either.
+Breathing fumes from that won’t do you any good, either.
 Don’t neglect your protective gear.
 Suit up!

 2. Gather Your Materials

-Speaking of strong chemicals, you need to use the right cleaning products to clean mold effectively.
+Speaking of solid chemicals, you need to use the right cleaning products to clean mold effectively.
 It isn’t just another kind of dirt (in fact, spore growth has very little to do with how clean your home is).
 Mold is a type of fungus that grows in moist environments and is persistent.
 You need to use strong stuff to get rid of it.